LIBERATING FOOTBALL TRAVEL

 Ground Guide

-The field of dreams – and the stands around it
+The field of dreams – and the story behind it

-It’s nearly 25 years since East End Park saw any major redevelopment, the rebuilding of the Norrie McCathie and East Stands behind each goal and conversion of the ground to an all-seater.
+It’s 25 years since East End Park saw any major redevelopment, the rebuilding of the Norrie McCathie and East Stands behind each goal and conversion of the ground to an all-seater.
 For all that, Dunfermline’s ground still feels relatively modern – and despite the fact that the venerable main South Stand on Halbeath Road was built with the proceeds of the Scottish Cup win of 1961.

-The main stadium bar, Legends, is set behind this South Stand.
 Depending on demand, away fans are usually accommodated in the East Stand (sectors T-Y) opposite the home end named after local legend, Norrie McCathie.
 The Dunfermline defender made a record number of appearances in the 1980s and 1990s before his early death at 34 in 1996.

 If required, visiting supporters can also be allocated the nearest sectors of the North Stand (sectors M-S) to the away end, even sector SSEW of the South Stand.
+Capacity is 11,500, all seated.

-getting there
+getting here

 Going to the ground – tips and timings